C7ement/hyperledgerComposerApp/README.md

   ?
 Namespace: org.example.biznet
   ?
 Do you want to generate an empty template network?
 No: generate a populated sample network
   ```
++ ##### Replace the network structure by our own one
+  Download the tutorial-network/ folder in order to replace models/org.example.biznet.cto, lib/logic.js & permissions.acl files and to download the custom-app.